NeuroDesk/neurodesk.github.io/content/en/docs/Neurocontainers/contribute.md

 - Once the tool works, hit CTRL-D or type "exit"
 - Then answer more questions in the build tool

-## 4) Submit the generated build.sh and Readme.md file as attachements to your issue
+## 4) Submit the generated build.sh and Readme.md file as attachments to your issue
-- once completed, download the build.sh and README.md file and submit them as attachements to your github issue
+- once completed, download the build.sh and README.md file and submit them as attachments to your github issue